 Cryptosporidiosis is the name of a dangerous internal parasite that affects a number of lizards and snakes.
 Unfortunately Leopard Geckos seem to be the most affected by this disease.
-This parasite will have your Gecko looking like skin and bones in no time.
+This parasite will have your reptile looking like skin and bones in no time without proper treatment.

 Symptoms of cryptosporidiosis are:

 - Rapid weight loss

 - Slowed growth

 The mortality rate is close to 50% for animals infected.
 The danger of this parasite is a big reason why all new lizards should be kept quarantined for the first few months when they’re brought home.
 The most common way they’ll become infected is through contaminated feed or by being exposed to another animal that is infected.
 Unfortunately this disease mimics other types of wasting diseases that reptiles can have.
 It’s not easy to correctly diagnose, and there appears to be no magic bullet to cure them of the disease.
 The best thing to do is take your pet to your vet if you start noticing any symptoms of this disease.
 The key to saving your pet is to catch this early before they’ve lost too much weight.